mylzdev/bring-me/README.md

-# This will updated soon
+# This will update and build a release pretty soon